Meet our Champions

 Ruben de Dios Barranco (Brunel University London, UK)

 I am a Postdoctoral Research Fellow at Brunel University London.
-I obtained my PhD in Bacterial Gene Regulation at University Pablo de Olavide (Seville, Spain), during which I got my passion for dissecting the regulatory mechanisms of bacteria at the molecular level.
-Currently, my research goal is understanding the regulatory pathways that mediate biofilm formation and antimicrobial resistance (AMR) in the priority pathogen Acinetobacter baumannii.
+I obtained my PhD in Bacterial Gene Regulation at University Pablo de Olavide, Spain, during which time, I got my passion for dissecting the regulatory mechanisms of bacteria at the molecular level.
+Currently, my research goal is understanding the regulatory pathways that mediate biofilm formation and AMR in the priority pathogen Acinetobacter baumannii.
 I joined the Microbiology Society Champions Scheme to contribute to the exchange of microbiological knowledge and participate in activities that bring microbiology closer to the Society.

 -